itsYali/TaskTrackerProject/Installation.md

 ## Installation Steps
 1. **Clone the Repository**:
-   - SSH/Serial into your Raspberry Pi using PuTTY.
    - Run the following commands to clone the repository:
      ```bash
      git clone https://github.com/itsYali/task-tracker-project.git